RoliSoft/Host-Scanner/README.md

 Perform service identification and vulnerability analysis on an earlier XML output of nmap through `nmap -oX report.xml …`:

 	./HostScanner -s nmap -f report.xml

+Get list of vulnerable packages and command to upgrade it on the host:

+	./HostScanner -r 192.168.1.66 192.168.1.71

+The above will scan the TCP ports of the specified addresses, perform operating system and service detection followed by vulnerability analysis, and lookup the packages needed to be updated for the discovered CVEs to be mitigated:

+	[*] 192.168.1.66 is running cpe:/o:debian:debian_linux:8
+	[*] 192.168.1.71 is running cpe:/o:redhat:enterprise_linux:7
+	    ...
+	[*] 192.168.1.66 -> sudo apt-get install --only-upgrade apache2 php5 python2.7
+	[*] 192.168.1.71 -> sudo yum update httpd php python27-python

 ### Persistent Options